Technologies > Immunity > ESD Scan

 As an ESD simulator (a gun) discharges to a test point of a DUT, currents flow to chassis and internal PCB.
-The currents radiate E&M fields, and the field couples to components or traces in the PCB, inducing voltages or currents to the circuit.
+The currents radiate E&M fields, which couple to components or traces in the PCB, inducing voltages or currents to the circuit.
 The induced voltages and currents can cause functional or unrecoverable failures to the circuit.

-(3) and recording the responses of the DUT to the induced voltages or currents.
+(3) recording the responses of the DUT to the induced voltages or currents

-Currents can be injected directly to the circuit by direct injection probes and DUT response can be monitored, too.
+Currents can be injected directly to the circuit by direct injection probes, and DUT response can be monitored as well.

 ● ESD failure debugging

 ● Quality inspection of functionally identical components or modules

 ● Qualification of components and modules for system level ESD